someengineering/resoto.com/blog/2022/05-17-a-walk-in-the-graph/index.md

 // highlight-end
 ```

-If we can walk outbound with `-->` and inbound with `<--`, there has to be an option to walk in both directions.
+If we can traverse outbound with `-->` and inbound with `<--`, there has to be an option to traverse in both directions.
 The combination of the two approaches is expressed with `<-->`.
 It is possible to get the list of all reachable resources starting from a specific node.
 We use the above droplet and ask for all attached resources.

 ![Droplet Surrounding Structure](img/droplet_surrounding_structure.svg)